Rescue is our favorite breed

 What are your adoption fees?

 For the Love of Cats adoption fee is $100 for a kitten or cat up to 10 years old, and $50 for each additional kitten or cat to the same household ($150 if you adopt a pair).
 All of our cats are spayed or neutered, receive first vaccination, treated for fleas, dewormed and microchipped.
-As far as the FIV/FeLV combo test, we agree with the protocol that kittens under 6 months of age should not be tested, as they may test positive for FeLV or FIV even though they are rarely infected.
-The antibodies of these retroviruses can be passed from infected mothers through nursing and will pass through the kitten in time.
-An excellence resource for this is at Alley Cat Allies.
-If you are concerned and do want the test, we are happy to do that.
+As far as the FIV/FeLV combo test, as a precaution, we do test our kittens and cats.
+If you are concerned about FIV/FeLV, an excellence resource for this is at Alley Cat Allies.

 The link to our adoption form is below.
 If you have problems with the online form, please email us at cats@4loveofcats.org.
 Also, our applications are not a guarantee for adoption.
 If you do not hear from us, a potential adopter may have already inquired about the kitten(s) or cat(s) prior to your application or adoption requirements may have not been met.